Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Conclusion

 \section{Conclusion}

-Summarizing, the contributions of this work are numerous and especially important for SPH simulations trying to capture subsonic turbulent flows.
+Summarizing, the contributions of this work are numerous and especially important for WCSPH simulations trying to capture subsonic turbulent flows.
 Our main goal was to argue in Sec. \ref{sec:Turbulence} and Sec. \ref{sec:SPH} that, based on the Hardy theory from NEMD, SPH should be viewed as a non-local Lagrangian quadrature procedure intrinsically related to explicit LES.
 This implies on the one hand that subsonic turbulence captured by SPH will be correctly represented, in the best case, up to the kernel scale but also at significant cost, taking the convergence characteristics into account \cite{Zhu_2015, Sigalotti_2021}.
 This is consistent with observations in the literature \cite{Bauer_2012, Zhu_2015}, empirically supporting our LES perspective on SPH.
 On the other hand, it paves a potential way to mitigate SPH characteristic shortcomings by explicit consideration of a dissipative SFS model as explained in Sec. \ref{sec:SFS}.
-In order to test the hypothesis that a reduction of the artificial thermal range correlates with an improvement of the kinetic energy content of the resolved large scales, several simulations of freely decaying HIT at $Re=10^5$ in accordance to Dairay \emph{et al.} \cite{Dairay_2017} were conducted and analyzed.
-However, it must be stated from the results presented in Sec. \ref{sec:Results} that the explicit SFS model only leads to an improvement of the largest coherent structures.
+The main idea followed herein was to replace the numerical dissipation, emerging from the artificial thermalization, by an explicit, dissipative SFS model.
+In order to test the hypothesis that a reduction of the artificial thermal range results in an improvement of the kinetic energy content of scales larger than the kernel, several simulations of freely decaying HIT at $Re=10^4$ in accordance to Dairay \emph{et al.} \cite{Dairay_2017} were conducted and analyzed.
+However, it must be stated from the results presented in Sec. \ref{sec:Results} that the explicit SFS model only leads to an marginal improvement of the largest coherent structures.
 This was vividly reflected by the symmetry restoration of the vortex system in the computed FTLE fields.
-For the remaining structures larger than the kernel scale, the dissipative SFS models merely remove kinetic energy where SPH is already characterized by a spectral energy deficit.
+Concerning the inertial range dynamics, the dissipative SFS models merely remove kinetic energy where SPH is already characterized by a spectral energy deficit.
 Eventually, it deteriorates the overall solution outweighing the positive effects.
 This is rooted in the non-local character of the Lagrangian quadrature, which can be explained by the concept of \emph{Particle Duality}.
 The latter states that the SPH particles must simultaneously represent super fluid element approximants and fluid element surrogates at the same time, causing an non-physical increase of the effective particle interaction distance.
 Finally, our work allows to confirm Rennehen's expectation that explicit SFS models in a SPH framework only degrade the quality of the approximation for subsonic turbulent flows \cite{Rennehen_2021} and from our current understanding they should be disregarded.
-It seems to be the case that the implicit dissipation mechanisms of SPH \cite{Ellero_2010, Colagrossi_2013, Okraschevski_2021_1} outperform the explicit dissipative SFS models considered in this work.
-All in all, it can be expected that SPH simulations of subsonic turbulence without explicit SFS term provide a coarse-grained LES solution but at significant cost \cite{Zhu_2015}.
+It seems to be the case that the excessive numerical dissipation mechanisms of SPH \cite{Ellero_2010, Colagrossi_2013, Okraschevski_2021_1} outperform the explicit dissipative SFS models considered in this work.
+However, only adapted SFS models, originally developed for grid-based Eulerian methods, were tested.
+This possibly indicates that SPH native SFS models are needed that consider SPH specific characteristics.